Reuben Samuel: Early life

-In addition to the four children with Zerelda, a Perry Samuel was born to a former slave of Samuel's in 1866.
-While it was never known who the biological father was, some believe it was Dr. Samuel.

 Civil War

 During the American Civil War, militiamen searching for Frank James (who had joined the South) raided the Samuel farm, and briefly (though not fatally) hanged Dr. Samuel, torturing him to reveal the location of the guerrillas.
-Some researchers believe that Frank joined William Quantrill's pro-Confederate guerrillas in the August 21, 1863 Lawrence Massacre, but it has never been proven.
+Some researchers believe that Frank joined William Quantrill's pro-Confederate guerrillas in the August 21, 1863, Lawrence Massacre, but it has never been proven.

 Pinkerton Raid

 On January 25, 1875, Allan Pinkerton, the Pinkerton Agency's founder and leader, attempted to capture the outlaw James brothers.
 He staged a raid on Samuel's homestead, throwing an incendiary device into the house; it exploded, killing James's young half-brother Archie (named for Archie Clement) and blowing off the right arm of Zerelda.
 Samuel himself almost died and suffered brain damage from the explosion.
 Though Pinkerton denied that the raid's intent was arson, a letter written by Pinkerton was discovered in the Library of Congress in which he declared his intention to "burn the house down."